Registration for 2024 spring

 - and I made the free NFT generator (and other web backend stuff) with Python + Flask

 Python is (a bit too) widely used.
 You can write small scripts to automate boring tasks, or make a whole game.
 Data scientists’ main tool is programming in Python.
 Some web pages are written in Python.
-You can even control real-life hardware with Python!
+You can even control real-life hardware with this language!

 The training includes the following topics: